Why Is My Aloe Plant Turning Brown

 Conclusions For Treatment In Case Of An Aloe Plant Turning Brown

 If you notice leaves of the aloe plant turning brown is that the plant is in trouble, and almost always the reason would be overwatering or excess of salt.
-Our solution explained above, is to repot and use a new container with a new dry substrate.
+Our solution explained above, is to perform a repotting and use a new container with a new dry substrate.

 For all this is that many people have an Aloe Vera plant at home.
 Although it is not a difficult plant to care for, it is important to pay attention to its development because from time to time certain disorders may appear as the aloe plant turning brown or with tones of yellow.